yast/yast.github.io/CONTRIBUTING.md

-Yast landing page contribution guidelines
+YaST landing page contribution guidelines
 =========================================

-This file only refers to the contributions targeted at this repository (landing page and general developers documentation), for the general Yast contribution guidelines, please refer to [doc/contributing.md](doc/contributing.md).
+This file only refers to the contributions targeted at this repository (landing page and general developers documentation), for the general YaST contribution guidelines, please refer to [doc/contributing.md](doc/contributing.md).

-This repository works under a pull requests model very similar to the one used in the rest of the Yast project.
+This repository works under a pull requests model very similar to the one used in the rest of the YaST project.
 So to change something you should:

   1. Fork the project.